-Clearly, more research is needed on the balance sheet and also on why the economy did not respond to the Fed's QE3 and forward guidance.
+Clearly, more research is needed on the balance sheet and also why the economy did not respond to the Fed's QEIII and forward guidance.
 Charles Plosser and others argue that the costs stemming from the unnecessary complexity and economic and political risks of maintaining an enlarged balance sheet are understated (Plosser 2019).
 Research shows that paying interest on excess reserves (IOER) and Fed regulations on commercial bank reserve requirements have affected the demand for bank reserves and bank lending (Ireland 2019).
-A better understanding of why the money multipliers collapsed (i.e., why the surge in base money did not translate into faster growth of broad money and credit) and why money velocity declined in response to the Fed's asset purchases is important for considering the proper monetary policy responses in the future.
-Such analyses certainly would be more instructive than the Fed's blanket statement that without QE3 the economy would have faltered.
+A better understanding of why the money multipliers collapsed (that is, why the surge in base money did not translate into faster growth of broad money and credit) and money velocity declined in response to the Fed's asset purchases is important for considering the proper monetary policy responses in the future--certainly more instructive than the Fed's blanket statement that without QEIII the economy would have faltered.

 Markets understand that the Fed is purposely influencing markets, which accentuates the impact of Fed-speak.
-The Fed's stumble at its December 2018 Federal Open Market Committee (FOMC) meeting is a good example of the negative feedback loop in which the Fed's poor communications initiated a negative market reaction that elicited a subsequent Fed statement aimed at calming markets.
-In March 2019, JP Morgan issued a report with the following title: "How Much Further Can the Fed Push Markets?"
+The Fed's stumble at its December 2018 FOMC meeting is a good example of the negative feedback loop in which the Fed's poor communications initiated a negative market reaction that elicited a subsequent Fed "calming" response.
+In March 2019, JP Morgan issued a report with the following title: "How much further can the Fed push markets?"
+(JP Morgan 2019).
 This brings up a host of questions: Why is the Fed pushing markets?
 Is it necessary to achieve its dual mandate?
 Might the Fed be undermining its credibility and desired longer-run impacts?